ZohalMirkhel/Final-Project/README.md

-Certainly!
-Here's a **formatted project description** for your Library Management System with all your requirements, structured similarly to professional open-source project documentation (ideal for a `README.md`):

----

 ## 📚 Library Management System (Flask + SQLite + Tailwind CSS)

 A modern Library Management System built using **Flask**, **SQLite**, **Python**, **JavaScript**, and **Tailwind CSS**.
 The system supports **user membership purchases**, **book borrowing and buying**, and **admin-level management** of users, books, and borrowing data.